catderohan/MechaCar_Statistical_Analysis/README.md

 **What data is needed to run the statistical test?**

-We would need the cost and models from both MechaCar and their competitor.
+We would need the cost per car sold and model type from both MechaCar and their competitor.

 Another analysis I would perform would be to look at correlation between safety and costs.
 I'd use the linear regression model to see if a more expensive car means a higher safety rating.
 The null hypothesis would be that the slope is 0.
 We would need the cost and safety rating of each car.